prikarsartam/prikarsartam.github.io/src/notes/3__from_theorema_egregium_to_black_holes_and_topological_quantum_phases.md

 ## From Theorema Egregium to black holes and topological quantum phases

 The **Theorema Egregium** (Remarkable Theorem), discovered by Carl Friedrich Gauss in 1827, establishes that the [Gaussian curvature of a surface is an intrinsic quantity](https://en.wikipedia.org/wiki/Theorema_Egregium), depending only on measurements within the surface—distances and angles—without reference to how the surface is embedded in three-dimensional space.
 Formally, the Gaussian curvature $K$ of a surface can be computed entirely from the coefficients $E$, $F$, $G$ of the first fundamental form (the intrinsic metric).
-This is profound: [a geometer living on a two-dimensional surface could determine the curvature without ever leaving that surface](https://thatsmaths.com/2018/12/27/gaussian-curvature-the-theorema-egregium/).
+It is very generic idea that [a geometer living on a two-dimensional surface could determine the curvature without ever leaving that surface](https://thatsmaths.com/2018/12/27/gaussian-curvature-the-theorema-egregium/).

 > [!IMPORTANT] The Theorema Egregium reveals a deep distinction between intrinsic and extrinsic properties.
 > Curvature is intrinsic; the way a surface sits in ambient space is extrinsic.
 This separability is fundamental to all of differential geometry and physics.